-The Best Smartwatches for Kids of 2020
+The Best Smartwatches for Kids of 2022

-Kids today seem to be born with an innate ability to just figure technology out.
-It’s one of the things that sets their generation apart.
-From a young age, they are introduced to screens and all the ways their little fingers can work to manipulate those screens.
+From a young age, kids are introduced to screens and all the ways their little fingers can work to manipulate those screens.
 The result?
 Most parents are willing to admit their children can manage their smartphones and watches even better than they can.

 Naturally, it was just a matter of time before companies realized this and started making smartwatches specifically for kids.

-Today you can find countless smartwatch options for little ones.
-Some provide simple distractions and games, while others are equipped with communication and tracking options—ways to keep tabs on your child even when they’re away from home.
-Most of these watches come equipped with apps meant to increase physical activity, and nearly all are designed in fun, bright colors any kid would love to accessorize with.
+Today, you can find countless smartwatch options for little ones.
+Some provide simple distractions and games, while others are equipped with communication and tracking options to keep tabs on your child even when they’re away from home.
+Most of these watches come equipped with apps meant to increase physical activity, and nearly all are designed in fun, bright colors.

 Here are the best kids smartwatches we tested ranked, in order: